aislabunimi/ROS2-Teleop-WebRTC-Web-App/README.md

-# tesi.triennale.alberti - ROS2 Teleop Webapp
+# ROS2 Teleop WebRTC Web App
-ROS2 Secure Teleoperation Web App.
 ## Description
 This project lets you teleop a ROS2 robot in the same network or across the Internet using the WebRTC API for the video streaming.
 The App consists of two Node.js servers: